wsdaniels/wsdaniels.github.io/index.md

 Welcome!
 ------
-I’m an applied statistician using remote sensing data across spatial scales to study greenhouse gas emissions and the carbon cycle.
+I’m an applied statistician studying greenhouse gas emissions and the carbon cycle.
+My research involves atmospheric inversions of remote sensing data at a range of spatial scales, from ground-based sensors to satellites.

 You can read more about me below or use the links above to see a list of [papers](https://wsdaniels.github.io/papers/) and [slides](https://wsdaniels.github.io/slides/), a description of my [research](https://wsdaniels.github.io/research/) projects, or my [CV](https://wsdaniels.github.io/files/william_daniels_CV_full.pdf).

 Education